dillon-luong/gsr.github.io-site/_posts/2026-05-20-gsr-first-post.md

 thumbnail: /assets/images/gs-title-bg.png
 ---

-## Golfin' Slayer's Introductory Post!
+## Golfin' Slayer Introductory Post!

 It’s the eighties.
 After a 14-hour shift at the gear factory, you come back home and turn on the television.
 But, what’s a good sport to watch?
 The unpredictable matches of soccer?
 The brutal games of football?
 Maybe the sophisticated game of golf that seemingly has a subliminal tie to status?<br>